 There are a few oceanside resorts and beach bars dotted along Kota Beach serving up cold brews and delicious meals.

 Most have happy hours between 4 pm and 6 pm, so make sure to get there around this time if you want to score some cheap drinks.

 Apart from that, there isn’t a whole lot more to do on Kota Beach than go swimming in the ocean, lay in a hammock underneath the coconut palms, or read a book by the beach.

 Kota Beach really is one of the best beaches in Cebu and I highly recommend adding this epic spot to your Bantayan Island itinerary.

-Paradise Beach Bantayan, also known as Sandira Beach, is another one of the best beaches in northern Cebu and a must-see location to add your list of beaches to see in North Cebu.
+Paradise Beach Bantayan, also known as Sandira Beach is a must-see location to add to your list of North Cebu beaches to visit.